-The target achievement for short-term variable remuneration is 200 % for the key figure EBIT, and 200 % for the key figure order intake.
-The target achievement for the sustainability factor relating to the budget for investments in property, plant and equipment was 118.4 %, and for the relative market shares AG/CO 120.0 %, resulting in a weighted modifier of 119.2 % overall.
-The STI payment is limited to a total of 200 % of the target amount (cap).
+The target achievement for short-term variable remuneration (STI) is 166% for the key figure EBIT and 200% for the key figure order intake.
+The target achievement for the sustainability factor relating to the budget for investments in property, plant and equipment was 109%, for the GLOBE project 120% and for the relative market shares AG/CO 120%, resulting in a weighted modifier of 117% overall.
+The total target achievement for short-term variable remuneration (STI) for the year 2022 is 208%.
+The STI payment is limited to a total of 200% of the target amount (cap).